AdobeDocs/experience-manager-64.de-DE/help/forms/using/tasks-organizational-hierarchy-using-manager.md

 ---
-title: Verwalten von Aufgaben in einer hierarchischen Struktur mithilfe der Manageransicht
+title: Verwalten von Aufgaben in einer hierarchischen Struktur mithilfe der Manager-Ansicht
 seo-title: Managing tasks in an organizational hierarchy using Manager View
-description: Wie Manager und Unternehmensleitungen auf die Aufgaben ihrer direkt oder indirekt unterstellten Mitarbeiter in der Registerkarte „Aufgaben“ in AEM Forms Workspace zugreifen und sie verwenden können.
+description: Wie Manager und Organisationsleiter auf die Aufgaben ihrer direkten und indirekten Berichte im Tab Aufgaben in AEM Forms Workspace zugreifen und diese bearbeiten können.
 seo-description: How managers and organization heads can access and work on the tasks of their direct and indirect reports in the To-do tab in AEM Forms workspace.
 uuid: a44d5a64-c03a-4337-8577-b121e6202449
 contentOwner: robhagat